Comprehensive Medication Therapy Management

 The University of Maryland School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

-- A refund, less a $75 administration fee, will be made if cancellations are requested within 15 days.
+- A refund, less a $75 administration fee, will be made if cancellations are requested within 15 days of purchase.
 Other restrictions may apply.

 - Refund requests must be submitted in writing to CEHelp@rx.umaryland.edu.